Bio (Virginia McKendry)

 Communication and Culture

 Dr. Virginia McKendry is an interdisciplinary scholar whose work traces the ways cultural systems of meaning are transmitted and (trans)formed through everyday texts, images, conversations, practices, institutions and material objects.
-Her interest in feminist, narrative, dialogic, semiotic and complex systems theoretical frameworks connects her diverse research on Indigenous/Settler relations, the cultural impact of family values metaphors embedded in political discourses, courageous leadership and the history of women in public relations.
-She particularly enjoys action research aimed at mobilizing people to collaboratively surface their collective knowledge and use it to effect positive, democratic and sustainable cultural change.
-She is an advocate for experiential learning that effects radical self-awareness through a program of study that merges academic, professional and ethical mastery.
+Her interest in feminist, narrative, dialogic, semiotic, and complex systems theoretical frameworks connects her various research interests, including: the persistence of monarchy in the British imaginary, women in leadership, the history of women in Canadian public relations, and gender and communication.
+Her research draws on a range of methods, from textual analysis of archival materials to action research in the service of positive cultural change.
+As an educator, she has dedicated her career to developing and delivering adult learning experiences that integrate academic, professional and ethical mastery.

-McKendry holds both a Bachelor of General Studies (1991) and a Master of Arts in Women’s Studies (1993) from Simon Fraser University, and a PhD in History from York University (1998).
-Her graduate research drew substantially from the fields of visual communication and culture and gender/postcolonial theory.
-Her dissertation focused on how British political prints and illustrated magazines published between 1760 and 1860 reflected and contributed to the consolidation of a political culture that perpetuates non-democratic notions of leadership and citizenship.
+McKendry holds both a Bachelor of General Studies (1991) and a Master of Arts in Women’s Studies (1993) from Simon Fraser University and a PhD in History from York University (1998).
+Her graduate research drew substantially from the fields of visual communication and cultural studies, critical feminist theories of gender, and social and cultural history.
+Her dissertation focused on how representations of monarchy in British during a century of political reform (1760-1860) reflected and contributed to the consolidation of a political culture that continues to perpetuate non-democratic, patriarchal conceptualizations of leadership and citizenship.